Stirling34/Stirling34.github.io/projects/depth_camera_report.md

 - **Failure modes are predictable**: The heatmaps show consistent patterns that can be anticipated
 - **Practical solutions exist**: You don't need perfect sensors, just awareness of where they're blind

 For Physical AI and autonomous systems, the lesson is clear: reliable perception requires understanding your sensors' failure modes, not just their nominal specifications.
-40-76% pixel dropout isn't a edge case—it's what happens when your stereo camera looks at a parked car on a sunny day.
+40-76% pixel dropout isn't an edge case—it's what happens when your stereo camera looks at a parked car on a sunny day.

 ---

-## Technical Details
+## Technical Stack

 **Hardware**
 - Intel RealSense D455 (active stereo with IR projection)